deji/primo-explore-cam-44CAM_TEST/README.md

 ************************************************************************************************************************

-The Configuration package is compiled of the following folders:
+The Configuration package is composed of the following folders:

 1. img
    in this folder you can place your localized images for: